davidgiga1993/mixing-station-docs/docs/custom-layouts.md

 The `Open on startup` option is designed for scenarios where you want to limit the parameters accessible (the top menu is empty).
 Additionally it's possible to **password protect** going back to the main mixer.

-This allowes you to create a dedicated layout (for example for a wall mounted tablet) and completely limit access to anything else in the app.
+This allows you to create a dedicated layout (for example for a wall mounted tablet) and completely limit access to anything else in the app.

 ## UI items